mrchristine/db-migration/README.md

 ## Databricks Migration Tools

 This is a migration package to log all Databricks resources for backup and migration purposes.
-Packaged is based on python 3.6
+Packaged is based on python 3.6 and DBR 6.x and 7.x releases.

 This package uses credentials from the [Databricks CLI](https://docs.databricks.com/user-guide/dev-tools/databricks-cli.html)